cmgdragon/dragon-lightbox/README.md

 ## Features
 - About 6 KB gzipped
-- Responsive and accessible
-- Vanilla JS bundle – Typescript source code
+- No third party libraries required
 - Support for Youtube, Vimeo and Daylimotion
 - Swipe effect on touch screens
+- Just one HTTP request
 - Custom API

 ## Demo